JakubBala/3D-Graphics-Assignment/README.md

 Run commands in order:

-(Navigate to project root, where this README is)
+(Navigate to project root, where this README is, open cmd)

 mkdir bin